Impacted Cuspid (Canine) Teeth, Pasadena, CA

 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
 Within two to three days after surgery there is usually little need for any medication at all.

 There may be some swelling to the general area but applying ice packs to the area on the face for the afternoon after surgery can minimize significant swelling.
 Bruising is not a common finding after these cases.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
 It is advised that you avoid hard crunchy food items like crackers and chips, as they will irritate the surgical site during initial healing.
 We will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 7-14 days to activate the eruption.
 Your orthodontist may start the process by applying the proper rubber band to the chain on your tooth.
 As always Drs.
-Elias and Jun are available at the office or can be reached after hours if any problems should rise after surgery.
+Elias, Stephens and Jun are available at the office or can be reached after hours if any problems should rise after surgery.